The Torcross Conspiracy.

-Forgotten American War Heroes.
-The Torcross conspiracy.
+Forgotten American Heroes.
+The Torcross Conspiracy.

-Torcross in Devon is today a peaceful, beautiful place, not the sort of place that brings to mind words such as conspiracy or death.
+Torcross in Devon is today a peaceful, beautiful place, not the sort of place that brings to mind words such as conspiracy, tragedy or death.
 A broad expanse of golden shingle beach stretches out across the calm waters of the bay and a large freshwater lake known as The Ley is home to a vast variety of wildfowl and creatures such as otters and water voles.

 But this sleepy little village hides a story of tragedy, death and a secret from the second world war that simply would not stay hidden.

-Late in the autumn of 1943 the entire population of the small Devon fishing village of Torcross were evacuated to make way for thousands of allied troops.
-Torcross and many other neighbouring villages including Slapton Sands were needed by the troops to practice for the top secret upcoming Normandy D-Day landings.
+Late in the autumn of 1943, the entire population of the small Devon fishing village of Torcross were evacuated to make way for thousands of allied troops.
+Torcross and many other neighbouring villages including Slapton Sands were needed by the troops to practice for the top-secret upcoming Normandy D-Day landings.

 Slapton Sands apparently had many characteristics in common with the proposed Omaha and Utah landing sites in northern France.
 The USA amphibious landing training exercise operation was codenamed Exercise Tiger.